 With trade tensions foremost in investors’ minds, the US ERP has risen

 ERP also serves as a barometer of general confidence.
 The higher the risk, the more investors seek compensation for it, and vice-versa.
 With trade tensions foremost in investors’ minds, the US ERP has risen.
 Trade policy, when deployed as aggressively as today’s US tariffs, reshapes corporate profit expectations, recalibrates equity valuations, and drives changes to interest rates.
 These factors feed directly into the ERP, and are now doing so differently across regions.
-Everywhere there is a potential erosion of investor confidence in forward earnings, and subsequently a rise in risk aversion.
+Everywhere, there is a potential erosion of investor confidence in forward earnings, and subsequently a rise in risk aversion.

 At the end of 2018, during the first Trump administration, the ERP surged as equities devalued in response to sustained monetary policy tightening by the Federal Reserve.
-It is worth highlighting that US earnings per share (EPS) actually increased 24% in 2018, supported by tax cuts.
+It is worth highlighting that US earnings per share (EPS) actually increased by 24% in 2018, supported by tax cuts.

 Despite improvements, US ERP remains below average